Crash victim remembered as a 'fun-loving' teen

 Bingham graduated last spring, and Shore said he still had a lot of friends at Kaneland High School.
-The school’s crisis team met Monday to try to figure out how to reach out to students without causing more stress.
-A lot of staff members also were in mourning.
+She said the school's crisis team met Monday morning to try to figure out the best way to reach out to students without causing more stress.
+She said a lot of staff members also were in mourning.

-Jennifer Liston, of the 3100 block of Old Gate Road, Madison, Wis., was passing a car about 8:45 p.m. when she hit Bingham’s Grand Am in the 42W700 block of Route 38, authorities said.
+Jennifer Liston, of the 3100 block of Old Gate Road, Madison, Wis., was passing a car at about 8:45 p.m. when she hit Bingham's Grand Am in the 42W700 block of Route 38.
 Liston was pronounced dead at the scene.

-“We didn’t know who it was or why they were driving like that,” he said. “...
-You’re not going to initiate a pursuit in that circumstance.”
+"We didn't know who it was or why they were driving like that," he said.
+"There's no way our car could have caught up with her. ...
+You're not going to initiate a pursuit in that circumstance."

 Gengler said trying to stop her could have potentially been more dangerous.